Pianist, organist, composer, arranger

 As an organist, Iain has given solo recitals at Birmingham Town Hall, the Bridgewater Hall Manchester, in cathedrals across the UK and in Reykjavik Iceland.
 His solo performance in the Proms 2007 on the Royal Albert Hall organ was critically acclaimed, the Independent writing “he’s an authentic star, and deserves to have a Prom all to himself.”
 He has accompanied the BBC Singers in numerous concerts, recordings and broadcasts.
 His performance of Arvo Part’s Trivium was featured on the cover CD of BBC Music Magazine in 2016.
 In 2011, 2013 and 2017 he played organ works by Arnold Schoenberg and Eric Zeisl in Los Angeles for concerts presented by the Schoenberg family.
 He performed his Animal Parade in 2015 at the Royal Festival Hall for a family concert.
 Iain has accompanied choirs around the world, including concerts with the London Philharmonic Choir in Malaysia and Hong Kong.
 He was Organ Scholar at St John's College, Cambridge University, with whom he toured Japan, South Africa and Europe, and recorded English music for an award-winning series on the Naxos label.
 Previously he was Organ Scholar at St George's Chapel, Windsor Castle where he played for numerous Royal occasions.

 Iain is a prolific composer and arranger, and has made hundreds of arrangements ranging from operas to piano pieces.
 Iain’s compositions have been performed internationally and recorded on numerous labels.
 He has composed two 35 minute orchestral works combining poems by Craig Charles with a continuous full score, Scary Fairy: Red Riding Hood and Scary Fairy: Hansel and Gretel.
 These were first performed and broadcast on BBC Radio 2 ‘Friday Night is Music Night’ with the BBC Philharmonic, narrated by Craig Charles.
 Iain has also made chamber versions of both pieces for 14 players, which have also been performed with Craig Charles.
-He composed a short orchestral work A Shipshape Shindig for the BBC Proms in 2017, which was performed three times by the Royal Northern Sinfonia in special outdoor concerts in Hull.
+For the BBC Proms in 2018 he composed an orchestral work Gershwinicity based on five Gershwin songs for five former BBC Young Musician of the Year winners.
+He also arranged extracts from Saint-Saens The Carnival of the Animals for symphony orchestra and four pianists for the same concert.
+Iain composed a short orchestral work A Shipshape Shindig for the BBC Proms in 2017, which was performed three times by the Royal Northern Sinfonia in special outdoor concerts in Hull.
+It has subsequently been performed by orchestras in France and Germany.
 For the Wallace and Gromit Prom in 2012 he composed a jazz guide to the orchestra Wing It, and a Double Violin Concerto, both of which were a critical and popular success.
 His orchestral music has been performed in concert and live on French national radio by the Orchestre National Bordeaux Aquitaine with the conductor Paul Daniel.
 Iain’s choral work The Burning Heavens was nominated for a British Composer Award in 2010, and his setting of the canticles, the ‘Blues’ Service, has received numerous performances in churches and cathedrals.
 His organ music has been widely performed, notably Fiesta! which has received hundreds of performances worldwide and several commercial recordings and broadcasts.
-Animal Parade has been performed several times at St Paul’s Cathedral, London for the Lord Mayor’s Show.
+Animal Parade has been performed and recorded frequently, including several occasions at St Paul’s Cathedral, London for the Lord Mayor’s Show.
 His trio for flute, oboe and piano Heatwave has been recorded as the title work on CD.
 Other works include orchestral, instrumental and chamber works, choral music and many solo organ and piano works.
 Iain has composed much music for amateur choirs, youth orchestras and beginner instrumentalists.
 His series of piano volumes Grade by Grade is published by Boosey & Hawkes and features many new compositions and arrangements for Grades 1 to 5.
 Iain’s music is always melodic, expressive and predominantly tonal, with strong jazz and rhythmic influences, covering a wide emotional range.

 Iain also appears as a conductor, often in his own arrangements and compositions.
 In 2013 he conducted his own orchestral arrangements of African songs for the debut album of Pumeza Matshikiza on Decca Classics.
 The arrangements were widely broadcast on Classic FM and Pumeza has subsequently performed them worldwide.
 In 2011 Iain conducted his chamber version of Janacek’s The Cunning Little Vixen for the Ryedale Festival, as well as Prokofieff’s Peter and the Wolf and his own Animal Parade.
 He conducted his own chamber arrangement of Massenet’s Werther from the piano for English Touring Opera in 2015.
 Also in 2015 he conducted the BBC Philharmonic in his orchestration of the music for the TV show Teletubbies.
 Iain was Assistant Conductor to Mark Elder with the Hallé Orchestra in March 2011.